-Please know that Norton Children’s Hospital Home & BMW raffle will continue as scheduled and all prizes will be awarded as stated in the raffle rules and on the raffle website.
+The Norton Children’s Hospital Home & BMW Raffle will continue as scheduled and all prizes will be awarded as stated in the raffle rules and on the raffle website.
 If necessary, our drawings may not be open to the public as they have been in the past.

-Take a free tour of the home, located at 6132 Mistflower Circle, Prospect, Kentucky, during an open house.
-Open houses are held every Saturday and Sunday, Oct.
+Take a free tour of the home, located at 6340 Pond Lily St., Prospect, Kentucky, during an open house.
+Open houses are held every Friday, Saturday and Sunday, Oct.
 2 through Dec.
 4. Hours are Fridays, 11 a.m. to 4 p.m.; and Saturdays and Sundays, 11 a.m. to 5 p.m., except Saturday, Dec.
 4, noon to 3 p.m.
 Virtual tours of the home will be available here on the website in October.
 You can purchase your raffle ticket at the house and register to win giveaway prizes!
-Stay in the loop by checking out Norton Children’s Hospital Home & BMW Raffle Facebook page.
+Stay in the loop by checking out the Norton Children’s Hospital Home & BMW Raffle Facebook page.

-Tickets are $100 each and only 12,000 will be sold.
-Online ticket sales will close at noon on Nov.
-19, and telephone sales will end at noon on Nov.
-20. The last chance to purchase your ticket will be in person at the last open house or the Snow Ball gala on Saturday, Dec.
+Tickets are $100 each and only 15,000 will be sold.
+Online ticket sales will close on Dec.
+2 at noon, and telephone sales will end on Dec.
+3 at noon.
+Your last chance to purchase a ticket will be in person at the last open house or during the virtual Snow Ball gala on Saturday, Dec.
 4. Visit NortonChildrensSnowBall.com for more information on the virtual Snow Ball gala.

 Open house tours of the Norton Children’s Raffle house are subject to guidelines from the Centers for Disease Control and Prevention (CDC).
 The personal safety and well-being of our patients, families, staff, visitors, donors, volunteers and community is central to the mission of the Norton Children’s Hospital Foundation.